damnhandy/Handy-URI-Templates/README.md

 	"/o/one/A%20test?test1=query&test2=blah"

-## Java types

-The basic types that the URI template engine supports are as follows:

-* arrays
-* java.lang.String
-* java.util.List<Object>
-* java.util.Map<String, Object>

-Values that are not Strings are rendered into the URI will have its `toString()` method called.
-Java objects can be treated as composite objects (as name/value pairs).

 ## Using with HTTP Clients

 The API can be used with existing HTTP frameworks like the most excellent [Async Http Client](https://github.com/sonatype/async-http-client).
 Using the [GitHub API](http://developer.github.com/v3/repos/commits/), we can use the a `UriTemplate` to create a URI to look at this repository: